Strawberry Src

 Overview

-Strawberry Src is intended as an equivalent app to Picotron's in-built code or text editors, with a few quality or life improvements to navigating and editting code and text easier.
+Strawberry Src is intended as an equivalent app to Picotron's in-built code or text editors, with new quality or life improvements to make navigating and editing code and text easier.

 Features